-29. In considering the way forward, it would be important to reflect on progress made in fulfilling the commitments of the Brussels Programme of Action.
-Commitment 5 expected LDC Governments and the international community to implement actions for "Enhancing the role of trade in development".
-While many actions have been implemented with varying success such as in market access and human and institutional capacity building, there is only modest improvement in addressing fundamental development constraints faced by LDCs, especially enhancing productive capacity building.

-30. In many LDCs, trade policies have not yet been effectively integrated into national policies.
+In considering the way forward, it would be important to reflect on progress made in fulfilling the commitments of the Brussels Programme of Action.
+Commitment 5 expected Governments of LDCs and the international community to implement actions for "Enhancing the role of trade in development".
+While many actions have been implemented with varying levels of success, such as in market access and human and institutional capacity-building, there is only modest improvement in addressing fundamental development constraints faced by LDCs, especially enhancing productive capacity.
+In many LDCs, trade policies have not yet been effectively integrated into national policies.
 The Enhanced Integrated Framework for LDCs aims to make such improvements.
-Some LDCs like Rwanda, with the support of UNCTAD, are increasing their efforts to do so.
+Some LDCs - such as Rwanda, with the support of UNCTAD - are increasing their efforts to do so.
 Improving export value addition, diversification and processing of primary commodities and enhancing compliance of products to international standards are major challenges for most LDCs.
-For example, African LDCs still depend on exports of primary commodities while Asian LDCs on a limited number of manufactures mainly textiles and clothing.
-In services trade, improvements have been made in increasing production and exports of services but overall the potential contribution of services to development has not been effectively harnessed.
+For example, African LDCs still depend on exports of primary commodities, while Asian LDCs depend on a limited number of manufactures, mainly textiles and clothing.
+In services trade, improvements have been made in increasing production and exports of services, but overall the potential contribution of services to development has not been effectively harnessed in LDCs.
 Despite concerted efforts so far at improving trade facilitation, including at regional level, this remains a major challenge in many LDCs.

 The WTO Doha Round negotiations have not yet been concluded and hence the expected outcome that would deliver development-oriented results on trade interests of LDCs remains outstanding.
-Progress in LDCs regional integration efforts is mixed and their participation in regional and interregional trade agreements among developing countries remains limited.
+Progress in LDCs regional integration efforts is mixed and their participation in regional and interregional trade agreements among developing countries and in benefitting from them remains limited.

-31. Areas where important improvements have been realized include: most LDCs have strengthened liberalization over the years to stimulate competitiveness; market access opportunities for LDCs have been expanded with duty-free and quota free schemes of developed countries and some developing countries, however non-tariff barriers now constitute important barriers; human and institutional capacity building efforts for increased participation in trade policy formulation, negotiations and implementation have been enhanced including through aid for trade initiatives; and efforts to improve gender, especially women's effective participation in trade have increased in many LDCs and these are being integrated in national plans.
+Areas where important improvements have been realized include the following: (a) most LDCs have strengthened liberalization over the years to stimulate competitiveness; (b) market access opportunities for LDCs have been expanded with duty-free and quota free schemes of developed countries and some developing countries, however non-tariff barriers now constitute important barriers; (c) human and institutional capacity-building efforts for increased participation in trade policy formulation, negotiations and implementation have been enhanced, including through Aid for Trade initiatives; and (d) efforts to improve gender roles, especially women's effective participation in trade, have increased in many LDCs and are being integrated into national plans.

-(1) Enhancing trade in support of structural transformation
+A. Enhancing trade in support of structural transformation

-32. A number of key development challenges mitigate LDCs' efforts at increasing their effective integration into the international trading system and deriving development gains.16 One is the need for a fundamental structural transformation of LDCs from producing and trading in few products with low volume and value into a diversified range of commodities (including for food security), manufactures and services with high value and volume, which also provide jobs and higher incomes, especially to the poor, and protect the natural environment.
+A number of key development challenges mitigate LDCs' efforts at increasing their effective integration into the international trading system and deriving development gains.15 One is the need for a fundamental structural transformation of LDCs from producing and trading in few products with low volume and value into a diversified range of commodities (including for food security), manufactures and services with high value and volume, which also provide jobs and higher incomes, especially to the poor, and protect the natural environment.
 Services sector production and trade constitute the new frontier for trade and development of LDCs.